orsonteodoro/nano-ycmd/README.md

 * Sed, for patching .ycm_extra_conf.py
 * Bash >=4, for `&|` support
 * Unix, Linux, Cygwin for /dev/null and /dev/random support

+######What other dependencies were involved?

+NXJSON which is released under GPL 3 by Yaroslav Stavnichiy.

 ####My distribution doesn't have the required dependencies